swimlane/ngx-ui/CONTRIBUTING.md

     - a `BREAKING CHANGE` in the commit will bump a `major` version
       > It is worth noting that a `patch` version is always bumped when run `npm run release` so make sure to only run `release` script when the repo is actually ready to be released.
 - Confirm everything in the terminal before say Yes to "Commit"
-  - This is also the time where `CHANGELOG` can be updated manually with custom changes.
+  - This is also the time when `CHANGELOG` can be updated manually with custom changes.
   - After updating `CHANGELOG` manually (if need be) at this step, make sure to stage the changes with `git add .` (in a different terminal) before saying Yes to "Commit"
 - There will be Release hooks

-  - `after:bump`: After the version has been bumped, this hook will run `git checkout -b release/${version}` to checkout a `release` branch
+  - `after:bump`: After the version has been bumped, this hook will run `git checkout -b release/${version}` to checkout a `release` branch and will run `npm run build:libs`
   - `after:release`: After you have accepted to "Commit" question and "Tag" question, this hook will run `git push origin HEAD --tags` to push the branch and tag upstream.
 This follows the current release flow

   - if there is an error, you will need to delete branch and tag **locally and on the remote**.